On this page: Major Description | Requirements | Learning Objectives

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an LEPP major requirement.

-Students admitted to the LEPP major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the LEPP major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 Law, Economics & Public Policy Learning Objectives

-The Law, Economics & Public Policy curriculum advances the four core IAS learning objectives.
-Students taking courses and/or majoring in Interdisciplinary Studies: Law, Economics & Public Policy:
+The Law, Economics & Public Policy curriculum advances the five core IAS learning objectives.
+Students taking courses and/or majoring in Law, Economics & Public Policy:

-- Acquire appropriate skill sets for analyzing, displaying and employing data (qualitative and quantitative) as evidence for understanding social and political concerns.
+- Acquire appropriate skill sets for analyzing, displaying and employing data (qualitative and quantitative) as evidence for understanding social, legal and political concerns.

-- Become and effective and persuasive speaker, writer and presenter.
+- Become an effective and persuasive speaker, writer and presenter.

-- Appreciate and understand the role of ethical dimensions inherent in policy making.
+- Recognize and understand the role of ethical dimensions inherent in policy-making.

-- Are able to apply the above skills to address complex social and policy problems in the real world.
+- Are able to apply the above skills to address complex social and policy problems in practice in order to foster greater equity and ethically negotiate intersectional spaces where diverse interests are represented.